Manchester Academy of Fine Arts

-The Manchester Academy of Fine Arts (MAFA) was founded in 1859 by artists eager to promote art and education.
-It was originally based in the building on Mosley Street which is now Manchester Art Gallery where annual exhibitions and classes were held.
+The Manchester Academy of Fine Arts (MAFA) is an English art society.
+Founded in 1859, it promotes art and education.
+It was originally based in the building on Mosley Street which is now the Manchester Art Gallery, where annual exhibitions and classes were held.

 Exhibitions and workshops

 The academy holds member exhibitions, talks and workshops at venues across Greater Manchester and North West England.
 Venues have included Bury Art Museum, Gallery Oldham, Salford Museum and Art Gallery, Atkinson Art Gallery, Southport, Stockport War Memorial Art Gallery and Dean Clough.

 Membership

 There is currently an elected membership (full and associate members) of over one hundred artists working in a variety of disciplines including painting, printmaking, drawing, sculpture and ceramics.
 Members have played a significant role in the Manchester art scene for over a century, including the design of several of its buildings and public works.

-Past members

-Past members of the Manchester Academy of Fine Arts have included Alfred Waterhouse (architect of Manchester Town Hall), Ford Madox Brown, LS Lowry, Käthe Schuftan, Norman Adams, Emmanuel Levy and Anne Redpath.
+Past members of the academy have included Alfred Waterhouse, Ford Madox Brown, LS Lowry, Käthe Schuftan, Norman Adams, Emmanuel Levy and Anne Redpath.
 Past presidents have included the artists William Knight Keeling and Robert Crozier.
 Annie Swynnerton and Emma Magnus were some of the first pioneering women to be elected in 1884.
 The work of John Cassidy, the first sculptor member, can be seen in Manchester city centre.